There’s a gut feeling within many business leaders to be all things to all people.

-The problem is that, today, business marketing is usually the other way around.
+The problem is that, today, business marketing (especially for a startup or small business) is usually the other way around.
 By aiming to please everyone, we end up pleasing no-one.

 More and more, we as consumers are seeking out the specialists rather than the generalists.
 Sure, there are exceptions, but those exceptions exist at the purchase periphery – with products or services that we see as commodities and are, as a result, unremarkable.

 Niche Doesn’t Have to Mean Small

 Here’s a personal example: The fact is that I’m a bit of a geek when it comes to high-end audio.
 I love – and own – what most people would regard as esoteric hi-fi products made by companies such as Linn Products, Naim Audio, and Wilson Audio.
 These brands aren’t found in your usual high street electrical retailers, sitting next to mainstream products from companies such as Sony, Denon, Panasonic and so on.
 And that’s fine, because these brands aren’t marketing for the mainstream.

 At the other end of the scale, I don’t really care which supermarket gets my business.
 Along that same vein I don’t care which brand of detergent / socks / furniture polish I buy, as long as the products meet my (extremely low) criteria for fit-for-purpose.